itf/6s092/courses/IAP19/PS/PS19/content.md

 csq_name="p8"
 </question>

-For this question, suppose the graph is undirected.
-We say that a graph is *connected* if every vertex is reachable from every other vertex.
+For the next two questions, suppose the graph is undirected.
 Similarly, a *connected component* of a graph is a connected subgraph of the original graph, which is not connected to any other vertex (that is, it is the biggest connected piece possible).

 <question expression>
 csq_prompt = "If I wish to explore the entirety of a graph $G$ with $n$ connected components, how many times will I have to call on the `depth_first()` function?
 Do not use big-O notation for this question."